+EESO will provide FTP site and logon, or shared drive location for depositing the daily files.

 Invoicing:

 Actual labor hours expended to provide this service shall be invoiced to EESO at the contract rate in effect at the time the service is provided and in accordance with the terms of Exhibit 15 (“Unit Prices and Minimum Volumes”) and Section 17 (“Invoicing and Payment”) of the Services Agreement.
 Estimated labor hours required to provide the service are provided at the current rates for budgetary purposes.
 All rates are subject to the annual inflation adjustment.